Santa needs help finding a young child with a Christmas wish

 If you know who Lucas is you can reach out to Garden City Kris Kringle on Facebook, email Kris Kringle at gardencitykriskringle@gmail.com, or send in suggestions to KSN.

-If you would also like your photo taken with Santa or to donate towards the students fundraiser they will be taking photos at the Windsor Hotel, 413 N. Main, Garden City Ks, 67846 and more information can be found here.
+If you would also like your photo taken with Santa or to donate towards the student’s fundraiser they will be taking photos at the Windsor Hotel, 413 N. Main, Garden City, Kan.
+67846 and more information can be found here.